ratchet-stpup/CinnamonTools/docs/README.md

 #### General notes

 - Break **script** closing tags on all JS files.
 From `"</script>"` to `"</scr"+"ipt>"`.
 It breaks page loading when the JS code is embedded in the HTML.
-THe logged error is `SyntaxError: unterminated string literal`.
+The logged error is `SyntaxError: unterminated string literal`.
 It seems not to be a problem when the scripts are linked files.
 - Use of official CDNs for the [jQuery](https://code.jquery.com/) and [Bootstrap](https://www.bootstrapcdn.com/) script files.

 #### Include files notes